kliment-olechnovic/voronota/expansion_js/README.markdown

-        --model-receptor              string  *  model receptor file path --model-ligands               string  *  list of model ligand file paths --model-ligand-ids            string  *  list of model ligand IDs --target-name                 string     target to use for output, default is 'target_complex' --model-name                  string     model name to use for output, default is 'model_complex'
+        --model-receptor              string  *  model receptor file path --model-ligands               string  *  list of model ligand file paths --model-ligand-ids            string  *  list of model ligand IDs --target-name                 string     target name to use for output, default is 'target_complex' --model-name                  string     model name to use for output, default is 'model_complex'

     Input options, alternative: